johnpeart/johnpeart.github.io/src/blogpost/2024-09-09-rebuilding-website-eleventy.md

 I've added lots of different "collections" to the site.
 I hacked together [my own plugin for using "epoch" time to create the post URLs](https://github.com/johnpeart/jekyll-epoch-time).
 I've even managed to add fediverse support, in the form of Webmentions.

 But the infrastructure is showing its age.
-As my site has grown in complexity, and I've had new ideas, my build times have started creeping up and my almost non-existent knowledge of the Ruby programming language has become a constrain on my ability to iterate the site in directions I’ve wanted.
+As my site has grown in complexity, and I've had new ideas, my build times have started creeping up and my almost non-existent knowledge of the Ruby programming language has become a constraint on my ability to iterate the site in directions I’ve wanted.

 So what’s the logical response to feeling marginally restricted in iterating a perfectly functional website? *Chuck it all away, of course!*